 If you decide to implement an SMS notification system, for instance, you will have to provide failover to protect against threats like power outages and device tampering — both of which can sever communications between residences alarm receiving centers (ARCs), law enforcement agencies and users.

 u‑blox is working to address this issue.
-We recently introduced an innovative new feature into its cellular modules to improve resilience and eliminate network interruptions in connected systems.
+We recently introduced an innovative new feature into our cellular modules to improve resilience and eliminate network interruptions in connected systems.

 The solution, “Last Gasp,” allows u‑blox’s cellular module to send an SMS notification or transmit a small data packet over IP for continued connectivity during a service outage.